Dana Erlich: Israeli Ambassador to Ireland

 The Irish Department of Foreign Affairs said that notification of the closure of the embassy was received by Dublin on 20 December 2024.

 Head of Mission at the Israeli Embassy in Spain

 In August 2025, Erlich was appointed Head of Mission at the Israeli Embassy in Spain.
 In September 2025 she was summoned by the Spanish Foreign Minister José Manuel Albares following comments made by the office of the Prime Minister of Israel accusing Spain of making a "blatant genocidal threat" against Israel.
 The Spanish Ministry of Foreign Affairs rejected the claims as "false and slanderous".
-The dispute followed criticism of Israel's acts of state terrorism in the Israeli Genocide by Spanish Prime Minister, Pedro Sánchez.
+The dispute followed criticism of Israel's role in the Gaza war by Spanish Prime Minister, Pedro Sánchez.

+In October 2025, Erlich accused the Spanish government of actively contributing to the rise of antisemitism, claiming that the government's position on Israel was not out of solidarity with Palestinians but was about harming Israel.

+In April 2026, Erlich was again summoned by the Spanish Foreign Minister following Israel's seizure of the Gaza Freedom Flotilla and the detention of 175 activists including 31 Spanish citizens.
+The flotilla had set sail from Barcelona in mid-April 2026.

+Also in April 2026, Erlich was forced to deny claims that Israel was considering supporting Morocco's claims over the occupied cities of Ceuta and Melilla following reports in the Israeli media that Israel could offer diplomatic support to Morocco.
+The reports came amid tensions between the US and Spain following Spain's refusal to allow the US to use Spanish military bases for operations linked to the US/Israeli war with Iran.